 Some videos have been added to the site that can help you.

 Unfortunately, there are only 2 videos at present that help you to add and invite relatives and add photos

 This section of the site shows Frequently Asked Questions that have been divided into 25 different categories.

 Some of these include:

 - Family Tree

-This is a message board or forum where members can post their problem and seek advice from others.
+This is a message board or forum where members can post their problems and seek advice from others.

 The board is not divided into any categories, you just simply post your query and wait for a response.

 Submit A Ticket – Not available for free members